Will there be a jobless recovery for IT?

 Will there be two more years of slow to almost no growth in the IT?

-That's the most important career-related issue facing IT executives today, as they make staffing decisions for next year while also worrying about their own job prospects amid a steady stream of corporate downsizing and offshoring announcements.
+Will there be a jobless recovery for IT? - That's the most important career-related issue facing IT executives today, as they make staffing decisions for next year while also worrying about their own job prospects amid a steady stream of corporate downsizing and offshoring announcements.

 Ask any IT pro who is out of work right now, and the answer to this question is a resounding yes.
 They'll point out that more IT infrastructure and support jobs are being outsourced, and that it's harder than ever to find full-time employment.

 Talk to recruiters and placement firms, and a different picture emerges.
 They report a rise in corporate IT shops looking to hire application developers, project managers and mobile device experts -- if not on a full-time basis, then at least for short-term projects.

 We polled five experts in IT hiring trends, and here's what they had to say about tech job prospects for 2011.